abilian/lab.abilian.com/docs/Tech/Architecture & Design/Adaptive Object Model.md

 The Adaptive Object-Model (AOM) architectural style allows to create highly flexible and dynamically configurable systems that provide a robust solution for developing systems that need to adapt in real-time to changing demands.
-This article explores the concept of AOM, its advantages, and its implications in modern software development.

 ## Understanding Adaptive Object-Model Architecture